 The county should prohibit any new wastewater discharges, including those from sewage treatment plants, into waters where shellfish are harvested, if the discharges would significantly harm the shellfish or their harvest potential.

-The county should cooperate with adjoining jurisdictions to develop complementary regulations pertaining to streams, fish, wildlife, plant habitats, and other Critical Areas that span jurisdictional boundaries.
+To the extent that resources permit, the county should implement the relevant portions of the adopted Thurston County Flood Hazard Mitigation Plan and Hazards Mitigation Plan for the Thurston Region.

 The county should prevent development and activities in streams, riparian areas, wetlands, other protected wildlife habitats and any associated buffers that would damage their functions, except to the minimum extent necessary when there is no reasonable alternative for accommodating an essential use (e.g., an essential road or utility crossing).